MadLord80/KFN_Viewer/README.md

 - [x] parse Song.ini as ini-file (multiple lyric)
 - [x] edit LRC and save
 - [ ] export to EMZ w/ or w/o AVI
+- [ ] add size of resource to view
 - [ ] export to decrypted KFN only with lyric and audio
 - [ ] export to decrypted KFN with resources by choice
 - [ ] delete ID3 lyric (USLT and SYLT)